chinmaysharmacs10/Data_Scientist_Salary_Predictor/README.md

 ###### (File: Flask_API)
 Reference Article: https://towardsdatascience.com/productionize-a-machine-learning-model-with-flask-and-heroku-8201260503d2.

 * Built a flask API endpoint that was hosted on a local webserver.
+(File: Flask_API/app.py)
-* The API endpoint takes in a request with a list of values from a job listing and returns an estimated salary as response.
+* The API endpoint takes in a request with a list of values from a job listing and returns the salary predicted by our model as response.
+(File: Flask_API/request.py)
 * An sample response can be seen in (File: Flask_API/Sample_Request.ipynb), where the model predicts a salary of around $53,000 for a random data sample from the test set.